Wellness

 Reach for the Win

 As we age, we think we need to slow down.
 Or, worse, we see it as the prize.
 That thought couldn’t be further from the truth.
-Pick up the pace because you’re getting older.
 If you don’t move through your range of motion, you will lose it.

 The Repair